ga-wdi-boston/sql/README.md

 Let's look at some of that help

-### Pets
+### People

-We'll store and manipulate information about pets.
+We'll store and manipulate information about people.

 ### [Table basics](http://www.postgresql.org/docs/9.4/static/ddl-basics.html)